 Credit for courses graded on a credit-no-credit basis is awarded when professional and academic competence is demonstrated by the student to the satisfaction of the course instructor.
 All required courses must be successfully completed with receipt of a passing grade (i.e., Credit, Marginal Pass or equivalent) before the doctoral degree can be conferred.
 Students in some graduate programs also receive comprehensive faculty evaluations concerning their progress.

 Minimum Levels of Achievement

-In addition to Alliant policies regarding the assignment of grades, CSPP graduate students must achieve all program competencies in order to graduate.
-Students must demonstrate competence with respect to all the learning objectives in those courses to pass.
+The following applies to all Alliant schools except for San Francisco Law School.
+In addition to Alliant policies regarding the assignment of grades, graduate candidates must achieve all program competencies in order to graduate.
+Candidates must demonstrate competence with respect to all the learning objectives in those courses to pass.
 Students who:

 - Demonstrate all the course competencies at a graduate-level and do exemplary work in one or more areas can expect to receive a grade of A- or A.

 - Demonstrate basic graduate-level competence with respect to all the learning objectives in a course should expect to receive a grade of B-, B, or B+.

 - Demonstrate some but not all course competencies at a graduate level and the rest at least at a marginal level and completes all the work at least at a marginal level can expect a grade of C-, C, or C+.
 In some instances, candidates may be required to retake the course; those courses will have this clearly stated on the syllabus.
 For clinical programs, as well as CSOE credentialing and certification programs, candidates must retake courses for which they have received below a B-.